jamie-taylor-rjj/Podcast-FAQs/guest-faq.md

+# Guest FAQs for RJJ Software Produced Podcasts

-# Purpose Of This Document
+## Purpose Of This Document

 We would like to thank you for agreeing to be interviewed for one of our podcasts.
 In preparation of your appearance on one of our shows, we would like to share this document with you as it provides answers to some of the frequent questions guests ask about being interviewed for one of the [RJJ](https://rjj-software.co.uk)-produced podcasts.
 Hopefully, this document will provide answers to any questions that you have and provide a little insight into the process of being interviewed for the show.